SkeldJS/Hindenburg/pages/Plugins/creating-a-plugin.md

 ### Plugin Type
 Hindenburg has 2 types of plugins, Worker plugins and Room plugins.
 Worker plugins are global across all rooms, while Room plugins are instantiated per room and are scoped, only receiving events from that specific room.

-> Learn more about different plugin types and find out which one you're looking for with the {@page Worker and Room Plugins} page.
+> Learn more about different plugin types and find out which one you're looking for with the {@page ./worker-and-room-plugins.md} page.

 ## Development
-See the page on {@page Developing Plugins} for information on developing plugins.
+See the page on {@page ./developing-plugins.md} for information on developing plugins.